-General anti-avoidance rules regarding tax avoidance, consequences and sanctions are tackled in the Income Tax Law and Tax Procedure Law No. 44 dated 11 November 2008 (Tax Procedure Law), Law No. 60 dated 27 October 2016 and the decrees and decisions taken in application thereof.
+General anti-avoidance rules regarding tax avoidance, consequences and sanctions are tackled in the Income Tax Law and Tax Procedure Law No. 44, dated 11 November 2008 (the Tax Procedure Law), Law No. 60, dated 27 October 2016, and the decrees and decisions taken in application thereof.
 The Budget Law 2019 went one step further and introduced an exhaustive definition of 'tax evasion' to be added to the Tax Procedure Law.
-The Budget Law 2019 also imposed an obligation on municipalities and notary public to inform the Ministry of Finance of all companies and businesses established within their municipal territory, verify their compliance and report all relevant details in this regard, including sale agreements and irrevocable proxies.
+The Budget Law 2019 also imposed an obligation on municipalities and notaries public to inform the Ministry of Finance of all companies and businesses established within their municipal territory, verify their compliance and report all relevant details in this regard, including sale agreements and irrevocable proxies.

 All companies should file an 'initiation of work' application before the Ministry of Finance within two months of their incorporation, failing which they shall be subject to late filing penalties.
 The Ministry of Finance issues a certificate evidencing such initiation of work, and the company should thereafter comply with periodic tax filing obligations.